 Description

-EXTERIOR: The pigsties are single-storey in Kentish ragstone rubble with red brick dressings with entrances in the east side.
-Attached to the south-east side is a section of curved Kentish ragstone rubble wall with red brick quoins and stone coping which originally formed part of the wall of an enclosed farmyard.
-Attached to the yard walls is an early C19 square brick pier in Flemish bond with projecting brick course near the top and pyramidal stone cap, one of the gate piers providing access to the enclosed farmyard.
+The layout features a range of five pigsties arranged from north to south, with an attached farmyard wall and a gate pier at the southeast.
+The pigsties are single-storey, built of Kentish ragstone rubble with red brick dressings, and have entrances on the east side.
+The southeast side includes a curved section of Kentish ragstone rubble wall with red brick quoins and stone coping, which was originally part of an enclosed farmyard.
+The early 19th-century square brick pier, built in Flemish bond, has a projecting brick course near the top and a pyramidal stone cap, serving as one of the gate piers for access to the farmyard.

-HISTORY: Pevington Farm was an ancient manor, granted to Bishop Odo of Bayeux after the Norman Conquest and appear in the Domesday Book.
-Since 1612 it formed part of the Dering estate.
-These pigsties, together with most farm buildings at Pevington Farm, are shown on the 1871 Ordnance Survey map.
+Historically, Pevington Farm was an ancient manor granted to Bishop Odo of Bayeux after the Norman Conquest and is mentioned in the Domesday Book.
+Since 1612, it has been part of the Dering estate.
+The pigsties, along with most of the farm buildings at Pevington Farm, are depicted on the 1871 Ordnance Survey map.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.